S T A L I N ' S E T H N I C C L E A N S I N G

 Now my husband enlisted and left with the colours for Iraq while we travelled through Ahvaz to East Africa and Masindi camp.
 During our five year stay there the children continued with their education, and I worked in the bakery.

 It was 1948 before we joined my husband in England where we all settled.
 The Mazur family came as well but without their son, Jan, who had died in his 20th year in Archangel County.

 My husband passed on in 1977 and I now live with my daughter, Hala, and close to Bronia, Tadzio and their families.
 I have six grandchildren and two great-grandchildren, and am now 88 years old.

-The story of Anna, the wife of Kazimierz Bieliński, a settler from Reymontów, because of her poor health, was written by her daughter, Halina Bielińska.
+Anna's story, wife of Kazimierz Bieliński a settler from Reymontów, because of her poor health, was written by her daughter, Halina Bielińska.

 Certificate issued in Guzar by the